benbirch-data/GPT_for_tweets/README.md

 # GPT_for_tweets

-The “BWS generation .ipynb” is a jupyter notebook showing code and outputs for simulations of the BWS algorithm presented in the research paper.
+The “BWS generation .ipynb” is a jupyter notebook showing code and outputs for simulations of the BWS algorithm presented in the research paper, 'GPT_research_paper'.

 The jupyter notebook “congress and twitter merging.ipynb” contains code for replicating the datasets used for key word matching and accounts from which tweets are scraped ("congress117_condensed.csv", "all twitter profiles.csv") which are also available.